- 4 Intel XeonSP (Skylake) nodes each with 32 cores and 192GB RAM (128 total cores)

 tcsh,..).
 As soon as the first command has successfully finished, the second command is

 executed.
-This process continues until either an error occurs or the complete array
+This process continues until either an error occurs or the whole list of

 defines the tasks a particular job has to execute on a cluster.

 Below this paragraph a batch script example for running in Slurm on the Redwood cluster is shown.
 The lines at top of the file all begin with #SBATCH which are interpreted by the shell as comments, but give options to Slurm.

 #SBATCH --time=1:00:00 # walltime, abbreviated by -t

 #SBATCH --nodes=2 # number of cluster nodes, abbreviated by -N